ta4j/ta4j-wiki/Backtesting.md

 AnalysisCriterion buyHold = new VersusEnterAndHoldCriterion(new NetReturnCriterion());
 AnalysisCriterion romad = new ReturnOverMaxDrawdownCriterion();
 AnalysisCriterion sharpe = new SharpeRatioCriterion();
-AnalysisCriterion sortino = new SortinoRatioCriterion(0.05, SamplingFrequency.DAILY, Annualization.ANNUALIZED, ZoneOffset.UTC);
+AnalysisCriterion sortino = new SortinoRatioCriterion(0.05, SamplingFrequency.DAY, Annualization.ANNUALIZED, ZoneOffset.UTC);
 AnalysisCriterion drawdownRisk = new MonteCarloMaximumDrawdownCriterion();
 AnalysisCriterion commissions = new CommissionsImpactPercentageCriterion();
 AnalysisCriterion totalFees = new TotalFeesCriterion();